NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 OpenSearchException[OpenSearch exception [type=mapper_parsing_exception, reason=failed to parse field [winlog_event_data_param1] of type [date] in document with id 's0me-rand0m-iD-from-Graylog'.
 Preview of field's value: 'Windows Update']]; nested: OpenSearchException[OpenSearch exception [type=illegal_argument_exception, reason=failed to parse date field [Windows Update] with format [strict_date_optional_time||epoch_millis]]]; nested: OpenSearchException[OpenSearch exception [type=date_time_parse_exception, reason=Failed to parse with all enclosed parsers]];
 ```
-If you run into such errors, find the field with a value not fitting to the type of the field and build a rule similar to "ASA ssh-renaming"
+If you run into such errors, find the field with a value not fitting to the type of the field and build a rule similar to "Firewall_Cisco_ASA_ssh-renaming"

 ```
-rule "ASA ssh-renaming"
+rule "Firewall_Cisco_ASA_ssh-renaming"
 when
   has_field("destination_port") &&
   to_string($message.destination_port) == "ssh"